Skip to main content

 If you want…SendDon’t send

-Preset rangedateRange=30dstartDate, endDate
+Preset rangedateRange=30d or period=30dstartDate, endDate

-Custom rangestartDate=..., endDate=...dateRange
+Custom rangestartDate=..., endDate=...dateRange, period

 NotestartDate and endDate must be sent together.
 Sending only one is treated as invalid.
+Check each endpoint’s reference page for which preset parameter it accepts.

 Include parameters